Sybio/ImageWorkshop/README.md

 ### Latest updates

+**Version 1.3.3 - 2012-10-25**
+- Adding an ImageWorkshopException class in the project to manage exceptions

 **Version 1.3.1 - 2012-10-17**
 - Fixing a transparency bug when saving a layer as PNG which has no sublayer.